farahsyaz/laravel/README.md

     </a>
 </p>

-# JobFinderApp-Demo
+# Job Posting App

-JobFinderApp-Demo is a simple job finding and posting application built using Laravel for educational purposes.
-This application allows users to post job listings and search for available job opportunities.
+Job Posting App is a straightforward job finding and posting application built with Laravel 11.
+Created for educational purposes and based on a YouTube tutorial, this app allows users to post job listings and search for job opportunities.

 ## Features